FishboneChiang/latexformat/README.md

 # latexformat

-> A Simple LaTeX formatter written in Nim
+> A minimal Latex formatter written in Nim

 While working on a PhD paper with LaTeX source files recently, I noticed that formatting my paper became unbearably slow as the project grew.